oktopuslinky/cs4348project3/devlog.md

 SESSION END
 I implemented the node class successfully.
 The node class now is able to read and write a node from a block.
 While I have not fully tested this class yet, I will eventually test it through implementation.
 As of right now, the logic seems sound.

+# 12/10/2025 7:47 PM

+SESSION START
+In this session, I will write all of teh code for the b-tree operations, which are the search_node, split_child, insert_nonfull, insert, and inorder functions.
+This will take some time, as it is a lot of code.
+However, implementing this will allow me to test my b-tree implementation with the node class.